Weighted Reverse Lunge with Reach Back

 - 1

-Stand with your feet hip-width apart, holding a weight in one hand at your side.
+Stand tall with your feet hip-width apart, holding a single dumbbell with both hands at chest height.

 - 2